frank-xwang/RIDE-LongTailRecognition/README.md

 ```
 python train.py -c "configs/config_iNaturalist_resnet50_ride_ea.json" -r path_to_stage1_checkpoint --reduce_dimension 1 --num_experts 3
 ```

+### Using Other Methods with RIDE
+* LDAM: switch the config to the corresponding config
+* Focal Loss: switch the loss to Focal Loss
+* Cross Entropy: switch the loss to Cross Entropy Loss

 ### Test
 To test a checkpoint, please put it with the corresponding config file.